 Protecting the skin from various types of weather exposure can reduce your loved one’s risk of a psoriasis outbreak.
 Cold, dry air should be avoided when possible, as should intense heat and sunlight.
 Your loved one should keep his or her skin properly moisturised when exposed to undesirable weather conditions.

 Prevent Skin Infections

 Psoriasis can also develop on parts of the body that were previously cut, burned, or had other skin irritations.
 To prevent infections that can lead to severe psoriasis outbreaks, areas with these types of damage should be kept clean and properly maintained.

 There are several medications and groups of drugs that can aggravate the condition as well.
 Many beta-blockers (blood pressure medications) and arthritis medications can lead to psoriasis outbreaks, and even basic Advil, Tylenol, or Motrin can lead to an outbreak.
 Your loved one should be careful when using medications and always consult a doctor if he or she is unsure about the effects they can have on psoriasis.

 Becoming familiar with symptoms of common age-related health conditions and learning how to prevent them is a good step toward helping your loved one remain healthy.
 For more information on promoting your loved one’s wellbeing, turn to Home Care Assistance.
 Our dedicated caregivers provide comprehensive dementia, stroke, and Parkinson’s care North Coast seniors can count on and are trained to assist with a wide array of important daily tasks.
-To learn more about our aged care services, call one of our qualified Care Managers at 1300 LIVE-IN or (02) 6646 3527 to schedule a no-obligation consultation.
+To learn more about our aged care services, call one of our qualified Care Managers at (02) 6646 3527 to schedule a no-obligation consultation.